 Details of the programme in the UK

-It is provided under the guidance of the UK Vipassana Trust www.uk.dhamma.org which runs 10-day Vipassana meditation courses for adults, and one or two-day courses in Anapana meditation for children.
+It is provided under the guidance of the UK Vipassana Trust www.uk.dhamma.org which runs 10-day Vipassana meditation courses for adults, and 2 day Anapana courses for children, at Dhamma Dipa, Hereford.
 It is for use with children in Year 7 upwards.
-The material is available to authorised Children’s Course teachers (CCTs), or to any schoolteacher who has successfully completed at least one ten-day course of Vipassana meditation as taught by S.N.
-Goenka, and who meets the requirements to serve.
+Mitra Sessions can be requested by any schoolteacher or youth worker who has successfully completed at least one 10-day course of Vipassana Meditation, and meets the requirements to serve.
 This means that they will not have practised any other meditation technique since their most recent Vipassana course, that they are trying to maintain their daily meditation practice, and that they are seriously trying to observe the five precepts in their daily lives.
 The first one or two sessions will be conducted by a Children’s Course Teacher (CCT) and then – by mutual agreement - the applicant can continue to conduct the sessions themselves.

-Any schoolteacher who would like further information should contact Arvin Barkhordarian: 01989 730234 (choose option 1, or extension 23) or at: [email protected].
+For further information or to request a Mitra Session contact Arvin Barkhordarian: 01989 730234 (choose option 1, or extension 23) or at at: [email protected].

 Courses for school children local to the meditation centre have been taking place since 2005, and began as a result of a local meditator being a teacher at a local primary school.
 Thirteen children aged 8 to 11 years old attended the first course.

 The school was already committed to teaching Values Education and the head teacher saw that the technique offered a more practical means for the children to develop these values within themselves.
 Following the course, the children were given the opportunity to continue their practice at school for 10 minutes every lunchtime.
 Many noticed tangible benefits in their everyday lives, from improved relations with their families to better concentration in class.
 Some parents also commented on the positive effects on their children.
 Soon after, another local meditator, who taught at another school, arranged for her school to participate too.
 This was a much larger course, with forty-eight students.